skienzmatishun/rippreport/content/p/pissed-on-or-pissed-off/index.md

 ---
-title: "PISSED ON OR PISSED OFF"
+title: PISSED ON OR PISSED OFF
 date: 2020-04-10
-thumbnail: "img/pissed-on-or-pissed-off.png"
+thumbnail: img/pissed-on-or-pissed-off.png
 categories:
 - freaky-friday
 authors:
 - admin
+alttags: "Fairhope, Alabama city seal featuring a pelican, sun, water drops, and a reference to alleged corruption within its council"
 ---
 The current Fairhope City Council is the most corrupt and inept council to ever serve Fairhope.
 Yet people get riled up over a curfew meant to mitigate a virus that we know little about.

 A curfew, 10pm to 5am, adopted across the state, including Mobile.